WarleyGabriel/demo-webdriverio-mocha/README.md

 yarn install
 ```

-In wdio.conf.js file configure the host of the Selenium Server `hostname` <br/>
+In wdio.conf.js file configure the host of the Selenium Server `hostname` (default: localhost). <br/>

+If you don't want to start a Selenium Server, you can use Selenium Standalone from wdio (if you have JDK installed). <br/>
+So, you should uncomment the line 60 on `wdio.conf.js`. <br/>
+Then the tests run on your machine without a docker selenium.

 Run e2e tests:
 ```